 Risks of PCA

-If used properly, PCA may actually reduce the risks associated with opioids because you are less likely to be over- or undertreated.
+If used properly, PCA may reduce the risks linked to opioids because you are less likely to be over-treated or under-treated.
 Make sure that you are the only person who pushes the button for pain relief.
-If friends or family members also push the button in an effort to help, there is the danger that you might get over-sedated and have trouble breathing.
-Also, your medical team should explain to everyone that you do not have to push the button as often as permitted.
+If friends or family members also push the button as a way to help you, there is the danger that you might get over sedated and have trouble breathing.
+Also, your healthcare team should explain to everyone that you don’t have to push the button as often as allowed.
 You only need to press it if you need pain relief.